bufbuild-ru/docs/docs/reference/descriptors/index.md

 The `*protogen.Plugin` passed to your function indicates the source files for which code should be generated.
 These are in the form of [`protogen.File`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen#File) values.
 This type is a wrapper around a `protoreflect.FileDescriptor`.
 It provides a parallel structure, for accessing other wrapped descriptors (such as [`protogen.Message`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen#Message) and [`protogen.Service`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen#Service)).
 These provide additional metadata about each element to aid with generating Go code.The `*protogen.Plugin` also provides a [`NewGeneratedFile`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen#Plugin.NewGeneratedFile) method for creating output files.
 The [`*GeneratedFile`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen#GeneratedFile) type implements `io.Writer`, for writing generated code contents, but also has several other functions to aid in the generation of Go code.

-::: tip NoteThe Go runtime library _doesn't support insertion points._ Also note that you must use this method to create output—creating files directly on the file system isn't allowed.
+::: tip The Go runtime library _doesn't support insertion points._ Also note that you must use this method to create output—creating files directly on the file system isn't allowed.

 :::

 #### TypeScript / JavaScript

-::: tip Note[Protobuf-ES](https://github.com/bufbuild/protobuf-es) is the ECMAScript implementation of Protobuf, created by Buf.
+::: tip [Protobuf-ES](https://github.com/bufbuild/protobuf-es) is the ECMAScript implementation of Protobuf, created by Buf.

 :::